 Keep yourself as healthy as possible to build resistance to flare-ups: that means eating for optimum health & cutting out the junk!
 You’re aiming to strengthen your immune system, so it’d be sensible to keep an eye on your carb consumption, make sure you get your daily quota of EFAs, vitamins and minerals, and be wary of having too many inflammatory foods, such as sugar and alcohol.

 Everyone’s skin is different!

 What is true for others and their skin condition might not apply to you!
 Look out for any possible dietary triggers for your condition, even if they’re not generally recognised as common culprits.
 Keep a food diary if it helps to work out correlations between what you’ve eaten and how your skin reacts.

 See the next in our series of articles about seborrheic dermatitis here: What’s The Best Natural Remedy For Seborrheic Dermatitis Around The Nose?

-Balmonds Skin Salvation works really well to keep flaky dry skin soft and smooth, and is generally much better tolerated on sore skin than water-based creams which can sting; it also includes natural anti-inflammatories to reduce swelling and curb the itch.
+Balmonds Skin Salvation works really well to keep flaky dry skin soft and smooth, and is generally much better tolerated on sore skin than water-based creams which can sting.